Chapter Four (one to three below)

 More to the point why invest in and / or restore a VL series Harley Davidson?
 I’m glad you asked for my humble and somewhat biased opinion.
 Setting aside all the great reasons to have and ride an old bike, I wish to address this from and investor / restorer point of view.
 To me the VL years are some of the most important years in Harley history.
 First off the VLs were within the years that the original 4 founders were at the plant everyday.
 They oversaw these bikes and William Harley’s engineering are all over these machines.
 I feel that is important.
 Next the VL manufactured 1930 to 1936 inclusive were made and marketed right through the great depression years.
 I believe that these machines which sold 6 to 4 over the 45s were instrumental in carrying Harley Davidson through those dreadful years.
 Not withstanding the fiscal abilities and ingenious marketing of HD, it was these VLs that captured enough imagination of living the motorcycling lifestyle, the allure of the freedom, status and pure desire to have and own, to cause a buyer to lay down what could have been a quarter to a years income for a bike when job security was nil and keeping a roof over your head and food on the table was enough to think about.
 When a basic Ford that held 6 people sold for less in some of the VL years, these bikes still sold.
 Why? they were a Harley!, they have incredible masculine lines, that big Vtwin, those 19″ wheels, low, lean, mean looking bike and enough brave new paint schemes to suit any taste.
 They are nimble, fast, rugged and think about it a 74″ was 1200cc motorcycle in the thirties and the 80″ was 1310cc!
 You can just imagine that young guy (or girl) standing on the wood floor showroom, eyeing the beautiful 45s then easing over to the the bigger VL and just grinning ear to ear calculating the down payment and what weekly payments might be.

 Think about this too.
 The ever iconic knucklehead came out in 36 with great hopes for the future pinned to the new OHV technology.
 But Harley were not about to step off the edge of a cliff and were smart enough to keep and market their proven flatheads just in case.
 The 36 VLH was marketed to come with an array of accessories included in the price.
 Jiffy stand, ride control, steering damper, stop light switch, front crash guard and the unicorn, the Corbin speedometer with the top speed recording needle.
-To my knowledge the first time Harley had done this another ingenious effort in marketing.
-Some 36 EL were returned to the dealer and swapped out for VLs but we all know how the history of the knucklehead played out.
+To my knowledge the first time Harley had done this.
+Another ingenious effort in marketing.
+Some 36 ELs were returned to the dealer and swapped out for VLs but we all know how the history of the knucklehead played out.

 I’m glad Harley, once satisfied the OHV was going to carry their future, curtailed manufacture of the VLs as this has only served to make them more rare today.
 For some reason the shop manuals etc for the VL years have been lost which would have been great to have.
 NOS parts are rare as hell, OEM are drying up and even some first class replicated pieces are getting hard to have.
 This all adds to the allure and the valuation especially if your desire is to create at high point restored VL.
 Forget about the total loss oil system BS.
 This is how they were made and enjoyed for many many years and managed tens of thousands of service miles.
 All part of the history, all part of the fun, all part of why these machines will be an excellent investment.
 There were only about 44,500 ever made.
 A drop in the modern day Harley output today of over 25,000 +/- per month.
-Of the VLs manufactured I would hazard a guess that only 2 – 4% are in any form of restored bike and of that a fraction restored to a showroom, high point level.
+Of the VLs manufactured I would hazard a guess that only 2 – 4% are in any form of restored bike and of that, a fraction restored to a showroom, high point level.

 No serious Harley collection can be without a representative of these important historic years.
 The most collectible in my opinion is the 36 VLH for continuing upward value but any of the VLs are worth having.
 I personally feel 1930 was an amazing looking year and also historically significant.

 In the next few chapters I will try and share some ever expensively obtained tips and info if you care to give one a go.
 The desire being to steer you away from some of my ever expensively corrected errors and on to some victories instead.
 I will encourage you with this; the VL community are some of the nicest, most knowledgeable enthusiasts you’ll ever meet.
 I have never met or talked to a single sole that wasn’t totally forthcoming with tips, contacts, vendors etc. and I make it a point to share what I’ve learned as generously.
 You’ll need to become part of this network.
 You’ll need at a minimum the latest version of Steve Slocombe’s book found at VL Heaven.com Those of us that love VLs owe Steve a great deal of thanks for his work and study of the VL series of Harleys.
 An excellent guy to know and talk to.
 Equally important is to buy Steve’s VL parts price list.
 This is an invaluable tool.
 You’ll spend a lot of time in this.
 Not for prices as most of it is not available anymore but for a quick reference by part number that the piece you’re after is correct for your year VL etc. You will also have to have a Harley Davidson parts book applicable to the year(s) you are working on.
 Try to get the larger book as its easier to read and see the terrible pictures.
 After those if you want some excellent cross reference material that can be extrapolated to VL but not necessarily specific to VLs is Johnny Sells book on 45s and Steve Palmers books on big twins etc. Steve Slocombe’s book also lists an extensive selection of reference material.
 You’ll need a owner handbook (being reproduced) and there is a new book out that captures all VL shop dope in order.
 You might have to reach out to Tom Feezer at Replicant Metals to find that.
 Tom is another must know guy and a excellent vendor.
-Rat at Harbor Vintage is also another must know and deal with vendor.
+Rat at Harbor Vintage is also another must know vendor.
 Another for hardware is Tom’s NOS, a superb website for ordering as it always has the original part numbers and pictures plus multiple finishes.
 There you go, a few of the very best you now know.
 You’re ahead by a mile over me when I started.

 Now to figure out how to get all the pictures on Flicker again.